Delancey Street: Transportation

 Because Delancey Street is very wide, and because of its high rate of fatalities, safety measures were erected along its length in the 2000s and 2010s.
 This includes pedestrian plazas, bans on left turns along the street, and pedestrian countdown signals.
 A protected bike lane was constructed on Delancey Street from Chrystie Street to the Williamsburg Bridge in November 2018, in advance of the 14th Street Tunnel shutdown.
 In January 2023, city officials received a $21 million grant from the federal government to add bike lanes, widen sidewalks, and reduce vehicular lanes along Delancey Street.

 Kenmare Street

-Kenmare Street extends five blocks from the Bowery to Lafayette Street.
+Kenmare Street is the western extension of Delancey Street, running five blocks from the Bowery to Lafayette Street.
 It is a major thoroughfare for traffic traveling westbound to the Holland Tunnel.
-The street was founded in 1911 by Tim Sullivan, the son of immigrants Daniel O’Sullivan and Catherine Connelly, who came from Kenmare, County Kerry, Ireland.
+The street was founded in 1911, by Tim Sullivan, the son of immigrants Daniel O’Sullivan and Catherine Connelly, who came from Kenmare, County Kerry, Ireland.